kugared94/E-commerce-project/README.md

   - The Google Images and are used for project purposes only.

 **Code**
-* Reference code for the html, css, and javascript are referred from W3School, Bootstrap, and stack overflow.
+* Reference code for the html, css, and javascript are referred from W3School, Bootstrap, stack overflow, Hiroku, and AWS amazon.

 ## Acknowledgements

 Special thanks to:
-* Code Institute Mentor, Miss Antonija Simic for his time and support in explaining and demonstrating areas of code this developer was struggling to understand.
+* Code Institute Mentor, Sir Brian for his time and support in explaining and demonstrating areas of code this developer was struggling to understand.
 * Code Institute Tutor, for their time and support in explaining and demonstrating areas of code this developer was struggling to understand.

 ## Disclaimer